 Defensive ends are not only expected to have the speed to rush the quarterback on passing downs, but also to have the strength and size necessary to take on offensive linemen and keep them off the inside linebackers on running plays.

 Outside linebackers need to be incredible athletes with a non-stop motor and a great nose for the ball.
 Inside linebackers need to have the toughness to take on offensive linemen, but also the speed and agility to cover backs out of the backfield.

-As you can imagine, special players in these positions are not always be easy to find, and a poor performer can hurt the whole defense.
-Without a dominant nose tackle the 3-4 can be very weak against the run.
-Without linebackers who can both cover backs and tight ends and bring pressure against the quarterback a team will suffer in passing situations.
+As you can imagine, special players in these positions are not always easy to find, and a poor performer can hurt the whole defense.
+Without a dominant nose tackle, the 3-4 can be very weak against the run.
+Without linebackers who can both cover backs and tight ends and bring pressure against the quarterback, a team will suffer in passing situations.

 Strong Points of the 4-3 Defense

 The 4-3 is a more conservative defense, but that’s not always a bad thing.
 In the 4-3 the linebackers play more behind the line, and the team will rely on its four defensive linemen to get the job done up front.
 This means stopping the run can potentially be more effective than with a 3-4 defense, as a 4-3 team utilizes two defensive tackles that shift and stunt to confuse the offensive linemen’s blocking.

 If defensive tackles in the 4-3 can make plays against the run that’s great, but many 4-3 defenses are set up to allow the middle linebacker to make tackles.
 The middle linebacker must be very smart in this defense, and his reads must be spot on.
 He needs to have the size and power to stop a running back dead in the hole, and the speed to range from sideline to sideline.